aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

 - Over-specifying names:
     - Counteracts re-use and discoverability
-    - Creates churn when the implementation changes, because then the name needs to change (it doesn't really matter that "parsing" is being done here).
+    - Creates churn when the implementation changes, because then the name needs to change (it doesn't matter that `getLambdaFileName` is "parsing" its input--unless parsing is a central requirement of the function, and differentiates it from other similar functions).
-        - Or worse: the name can't/didn't change, now the function has an overspecified and misleading name.

 ## Project guidelines